alexmeh96/cashDack/README.md

 # cashDack

+An app that helps you keep track of your finances

 [demo](https://youtu.be/COfrmxBtCKc)

+microservice architecture

 Back-end: Spring boot<br/>
 Front-end: Vue.js<br>
-authentication and authorization: JWT Token
+authentication and authorization: JWT Token<br/>
+interaction of services: REST